grempe/tierion/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.

-You can run the Command Line Interface (CLI) in development with `bundle exec exe/tierion`.
-(TODO : Implement CLI)

 The formal release process can be found in [RELEASE.md](https://github.com/grempe/tierion/blob/master/RELEASE.md)

 ## Contributing